Introduce SignDict

 Japanese Sign Language

 Hiragana is used for easy reading and pronunciation.
 Some Hiragana characters may remain the same but have different meanings when written in Kanji.
-It is important to note that Kanji can also be used for Katakana if appropriate characters are available.
+It is important to note that Kanji display can also be used for Katakana if appropriate characters are available, for example if no kanji exist, and check katakana exist to dispkay.
 This is why it is essential to check the indicators carefully: Type stands for Types, and Parts stands for Parts (for example, Part 1, Part 2, Part 3, and so on).
 On the left side, you will see the Kanji representation, including any necessary variations.

 American Sign Language